 I recently bought a new Dorie Greenspan cookbook titled Baking Chez Moi.
-I know – just what I needed, another cookbook!
+I know – just what I needed another cookbook.
 One of the recipes that immediately caught my eye was Viennese Sablés.
-Greenspan describes té With a description like that, how could I not try these cookies?
+Greenspan describes these cookies as “butter-rich, sweet but not too sweet, perfectly salted and beautifully scented with vanilla.”
+With a description like that, how could I not try these cookies?

 I used the following ingredients for these delicious cookies: Unsalted butter, confectioners’ sugar, fine sea salt, egg white, vanilla extract, and all-purpose flour.

 I started by beating the room temperature butter, sifted confectioners’ sugar, and salt on low speed just until the mixture was smooth.
 Per the recipe the mixture should be homogeneous, but not fluffy.

 Then I beat in the egg white which initially caused the dough to separate.

 After beating on low for about 1 minute, the mixture was “slick and slidey”.
 Next I added the vanilla extract, and again beat on low just until the vanilla was incorporated.

 Finally, I added the flour, and beat on low only until it disappeared into the soft dough.

 Piping the Dough:

 Now came the time to pipe the cookies into a “W” shape with a star tip.
 The reason for the “W” is that the cookie was developed by Pierre Hermé at Wittamer, which is a famous pastry shop in Brussels.
 The other reason is that the original cookie was thought to have been invented in Wien which is German for Vienna.
 So much for history.
 I added the dough to a pastry bag with a large star tip using the technique that Susan taught me – adding the dough with an ice cream scoop.
 Also if you place the bag in a tall cup or glass it will stand up for easy filling.